ciquLi/Sorting_Algorithms/README.md

-# heap sort algorithm wirte with c
+# Sorting algorithms wirte with c